 Exercise physiology is the study of human work.
 This course focuses on the body systems, their inter-relationships and adjustments during exercise and stress as a result of training, physical activity, and physical inactivity.
 Emphasis is on current research findings and what remains to be discovered in humans as moving beings.
-Prerequisite: Minimum grades of C in BIO 234 and EXSC 210.
+Prerequisite: Minimum grade of C in BIO 234.

-EXSC 353 Exercise Prescription and Cardiac Rehabilitation
+EXSC 353 Exercise Testing and Prescription 3

 This course will focus on developing individualized prescriptive exercise programs with regard to physical assessments, fitness test evaluations and individual contraindications.
 The influence of environmental conditions along with frequency, intensity and duration of physical activity will be studied in order to develop programs to improve or maintain high levels of wellness in normal and high risk populations.
-Prerequisite: Minimum grade of C in EXSC 352 and 3 additional EXSC credits.
+Prerequisite: Minimum grade of C in EXSC 352 and EXSC 395.

-EXSC 360 Sports Psychology
+EXSC 360 Sports Psychology 3